Lens flare: Deliberate use

 A lens flare is often deliberately used to invoke a sense of drama.
 A lens flare is also useful when added to an artificial or modified image composition because it adds a sense of realism, implying that the image is an un-edited original photograph of a "real life" scene.

 For both of these reasons (implying realism and/or drama) artificial lens flare is a common effect in various graphics editing programs, although its use can be a point of contention among professional graphic designers.
 Lens flare was one of the first special effects developed for computer graphics because it can be imitated using relatively simple means.
-Basic flare-like effects, for instance in computer and video games, can be obtained using static or animated starburst, ring, and disc textures that are moved according to the position of the light source.
+Basic flare-like effects, for instance in video games, can be obtained by drawing starburst, ring, and disc textures over the image and moving them as the location of the light source changes.
 More sophisticated rendering techniques have been developed based on ray tracing or photon mapping.

-Lens flare was typically avoided by Hollywood cinematographers, but when filming Easy Rider (1969), Harrison Arnold was forced to modify a camera car for his Arriflex, which resulted in numerous lens flares as he shot motorcycle footage against landscapes of the Southwestern United States.

-Director J. J. Abrams added numerous lens flares to his films Star Trek (2009) and Super 8 (2011) by aiming powerful off-camera light sources at the lens.
+Lens flare was typically avoided by Hollywood cinematographers, but the director J. J. Abrams deliberately added numerous lens flares to his films Star Trek (2009) and Super 8 (2011) by aiming powerful off-camera light sources at the lens.
 He explained in an interview about Star Trek: "I wanted a visual system that felt unique.
 I know there are certain shots where even I watch and think, 'Oh that's ridiculous, that was too many.'
 But I love the idea that the future was so bright it couldn't be contained in the frame."
-Many complained of the frequent use; Abrams admitted it was "overdone, in some places."
+Many complained of the frequent use; Abrams conceded it was "overdone, in some places."
+In contrast, the low-budget independent film Easy Rider (1969) contains numerous incidental lens flares that resulted from Harrison Arnold's need to modify a camera car for his Arriflex as he shot motorcycle footage against landscapes of the Southwestern United States.

-David Boyd, the director of photography of the sci-fi Firefly series, desired this style so much (harkening back to 1970s television), that he sent back cutting-edge lenses that reduced lens flare in exchange for cheaper ones.
+David Boyd, the director of photography of the sci-fi series Firefly, desired this style's evocation of 1970s television so much that he sent back cutting-edge lenses that reduced lens flare in exchange for cheaper ones.

-The first deliberate lens flare was made by cinematographer Hiroshi Segawa in the movie Woman in the Dunes in 1964.
-Earlier in the movies, lens flare was considered as defect and was strongly avoided.

-Director Michael Bay, well known for heavy use of CGI in his films, digitally adds lens flares to most light sources in his films.